-Being a part of the sports industry since 1985, Wright earned a greater fortune and fame through his long dedicated as a soccer player, television and radio personality.
-Based on online reports, his estimated net worth said to be $20 million at present.
+Wright earned a greater fortune and fame being a part of the sports industry since 1985 through his long dedication as a soccer player, and television and radio personality.
+Based on online reports, his estimated net worth is said to be $20 million as of December.
 With lots of skills and expertise in work, his net worth is increasing every year.

 How tall is Ian Wright?

 Ian Wright stands a height of 5 feet 9 inches.
 He has a body weight of 160 lbs.
 He has a pair of black eyes and his hair color is bald.
 He has got an athletic body type.
 He has got a healthy body and a charming personality.
 He wears a spectacle that suits him well.